-Welcome to today's edition of the Rush 24 7 podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 And we are back on the cutting edge of societal evolution, the Rush Limbaugh program up and running for this last week of December 2008.

-Welcome one and all.
+Welcome, one and all.

-Walter Williams on New Year's Eve, there's a real treat for you, as well as Mark Stein on Friday, best of rush come Thursday.
+Walter Williams on New Year's Eve, there's a real treat for you, as well as Mark Stein on Friday.

-We're glad you could join us.
+Glad you could join us.

-You know, one more thing on this uh economic stimulus plan or lack thereof, it's going to be a trillion dollars.
+You know, one more thing on this economic stimulus plan or lack thereof.

-You add that on to the Bush bailout, the ill-advised uh, quite frankly, uh Hank Paulson bailout, the Bernanke panic, and what we're doing is setting ourselves up for another stimulus bubble.
+You add that on to the Bush bailout, the ill-advised, quite frankly, Hank Paulson bailout, the Bernanke panic.

 You know, we've talked about this before, but let me try to explain it one more time.

-If if housing goes up three, four, five, six, tenfold, and all of a sudden we get a surplus of housing, and the prices get so high because of Fannie and Freddie guaranteeing everybody a mortgage, and that's exactly what they did.
+If housing goes up three, four, five, six, tenfold, and all of a sudden we get a surplus of housing, and the prices get so high because of Fannie and Freddie guaranteeing everybody a mortgage, and that's exactly what they did.

-Now, naturally prices must come down.
+Now, naturally, prices must come down.

 But what's the government doing?